adrienbanse/HSCC25_RP/README.md

 ## Running instructions

-This REP is written in Julia and can be executed in two different ways: either via the notebook `RP.ipynb`, or directly by executing the replica `RP.jl`.
+This REP is written in Julia and can be executed in two different ways: either (1) via the notebook `RP.ipynb`, or (2) directly by executing the replica `RP.jl`.
 In both ways, it is first needed to [install Julia](https://julialang.org/downloads/).
+The first option (notebook) allows for a better readability of the code and the documentation, while the second (replica) is simpler and faster.

 ### Option 1: run the notebook